Vertfromage/agenticAIHackathon/README.md

 ## AI for Professional Networking

-WhoRU?
-Entrepreneurs and sales professionals constantly manage and leverage the connections they make at networking events, but this builds up quickly and is difficult to keep track of everyone.
+<b>WhoRU?</b> Entrepreneurs and sales professionals constantly manage and leverage the connections they make at networking events, but this builds up quickly and is difficult to keep track of everyone.
 Our solution captures critical details about each person—such as their needs, interests, and key details from interactions.
-With this information stored in one place, WhoRU? makes it easy to follow up effectively, nurture relationships, and turn leads into business opportunities; ensuring no valuable connection slips through the cracks.
+With this information stored in one place, <b>WhoRU?</b> makes it easy to follow up effectively, nurture relationships, and turn leads into business opportunities; ensuring no valuable connection slips through the cracks.

 ## Overview
 - [Problem](#problem)